 5. Identify and eliminate ‘dead stock’

 If you can manage your inventory more precisely, you can make some significant cost savings.
 One thing to look out for is unsold stock which may have been in your warehouse or manufacturing facility for a long time.
-Also known as ‘dead stock’.
+This is also known as ‘dead stock’.

-When you have an ERP solution in place, along with other technology solutions, it’s much easier to monitor your inventory levels and keep an eye on these dead stock levels.
+When you have a food-specific solution in place, it’s much easier to monitor your inventory levels and keep an eye on these dead stock levels.

-If your business is mostly relying on people, spreadsheets and multiple, disparate and legacy systems, it’s difficult to see what’s happening in real-time across your whole company.
-That means it’s even more difficult to monitor how your business processes are performing and identify any areas that aren’t operating as efficiently as they should.
+If your business is mostly relying on people, spreadsheets, and multiple disparate systems, it’s difficult to see what’s happening in real-time across your manufacturing operations.
+That means it’s even more difficult to monitor how your processes are performing and identify any areas that aren’t operating as efficiently as they should.

-After all, loss in efficiency means loss in productivity – which include time and money.
+After all, a loss in efficiency means loss in productivity – which includes time and money.

-The right ERP solution can help you to connect all your systems and gain a single view of your business.
+A food-specific solution can help you connect all your systems to gain a singular view of your business.
 For example, if you request a report from your IT team, it can take them several days to pull this together due to the complexity of the data.
 By the time you receive this report, some of the data is already outdated, which can be critical due to the perishability of fresh food.